 Then, when you least expect it and out of the blue, you get a nasty little jar!

-Except in this cave, there is more anything than anything the women had imagined.
+Except in this cave, there is more anything than anything the women imagined.

 But I digress.

-An inopportune, but wholly believable, cave in (cave-ins frequently happen in caves, hence the name) blocks the group from returning the way they came and forces them to look for an alternate route back to the surface.
+An inopportune, but wholly believable, cave in (cave-ins frequently happen in caves) blocks the group from returning the way they came and forces them to look for an alternate route back to the surface.
 Soon after, Merry Mishaps occur.

 That there are unknown, lethal creatures that live in the cave is a given from the trailer.
 What makes this movie smarter than, say, THE CAVE, is the fact that the varmint's ability to live in absolute darkness, reproduce, have some semblance of varmint society, as well as a food source (damn scarce for large cave creatures), is covered in a way that is not only logical, but adds to the Horror.
 What's more, the entire explanation is done with the economy of a handful of seconds, all Show Don't Tell, which these days, is an achievement in itself!